Modeling with promor

 - At this stage you can again use

-function to remove proteins with lower importance in the models and repeat steps from Step 3.
+rem_featurefunction to remove proteins with lower importance in the models and repeat steps from Step 3.

 7. Test models on the test data set